 The Civil War and Reconstruction’s impact on the port of New Orleans was catastrophic.
 The city treasury was wiped out, leaving few funds to repair the docks and build covered wharves to store incoming goods.
 New Orleans also faced threats of yellow fever, which shut down the port for months at a time and forced importers to take their cargoes elsewhere.
-During the Civil War, Louisianans looked to adding chicory root to their coffee when Union naval blockades cut off the port of New Orleans.
+City lore dictates that during the Civil War, Louisianans looked to adding chicory root to their coffee when Union naval blockades cut off the port of New Orleans.
 With shipments coming to a halt, desperate New Orleanians began mixing things with coffee to stretch out the supply.
 While chicory alone cannot provide a caffeine buzz, the grounds taste similar and can be sold at a lower rate.
-Just as the French had done during the blockades of the Napoleonic wars, resourceful New Orleanians stretched their precious stock of imported coffee by mixing it with ground, roasted chicory root, which could be grown locally.
-Though an invention of wartime necessity, the chicory blend was embraced for the mellow caramel undertones and smooth texture it added to coffee.
+Just as the French had done during the blockades of the Napoleonic wars, it is said that resourceful New Orleanians stretched their precious stock of imported coffee by mixing it with ground, roasted chicory root, which could be grown locally.
+Though a (possibly fabled) invention of wartime necessity, the chicory blend was embraced for the mellow caramel undertones and smooth texture it added to coffee.
 Now a tradition deeply rooted in the city’s culture, the locals and tourists alike enjoy the unique blend of coffee now commonly associated with New Orleans.

 During the 1920s, “the coffee break” had not yet become a part of the daily ritual of American workers.
 In New Orleans, “where business was said to have taken a secondary role to pleasure” the mid-morning break was becoming a necessity.
 In 1928, literary icon, Lyle Saxon, wrote in Fabulous New Orleans: